Essex Franchise Partner

 Rob Wilson spent 20 years running his own retail business before joining Minster Cleaning, the highly successful commercial cleaning company.
 Declining markets and the prospect of even greater dominance by the multiple retailers persuaded him to look for an alternative to his frozen food and video rental stores and he set out to find a business proposition which offered ample opportunities to satisfy his personal ambitions in a more stable marketplace.
 He identified franchising as the best option and then spent over twelve months planning his career change, visiting exhibitions and franchise companies.

-It was after meeting Minster’s founder and now chairman, Alan Haigh that he decided to take on their vacant Essex territory.
-He liked Alan’s open approach and felt that Minster’s targets for growth were realistic.
+It was after meeting Minster’s founder and now chairman, Alan Haigh, that he decided to take on their vacant Essex territory.
+He liked Alan’s open approach and felt that Minster Cleaning’s targets for growth were realistic.
 Furthermore, Minster had a proven business model where systems were in place and all the groundwork had already been completed; and large territories offered virtually unlimited potential.

-Now, over 29 years later, annual turnover at his Essex branch is almost £2 million from an excellent portfolio of clients.
+Now, 30 years later, annual turnover at his Essex branch is almost £2 million from an excellent portfolio of clients.
 Chelmsford and Colchester are the two biggest towns in his area which also includes such large conurbations as Basildon, Harlow, Grays, Brentwood, Braintree and Southend-on-Sea.

 “Maintaining quality standards is key to building long-term client relationships and by offering a comprehensive range of complementary services such as washroom and sanitary services, we can provide all clients’ cleaning needs from one reliable and trusted source.”